Leaf Cutter Bee

-Likely the most common bee species in Ireland, these small fellas can be seen year-round hanging out in whatever is blooming.
+Likely the most common wild bee species in Ireland, these small fellas can be seen year-round hanging out in whatever is blooming.
 Their characteristic ginger thorax makes them very easy to spot and identify.
 These ginger hairs can become faded or bleached by the sun which sometimes make them look similar to the Large carder bee.
 These small bees nest in surface litter.

 Ireland’s only domesticated, honeybee species.
 These can be seen year round and are extremely common due to being domesticated.
 According to the distribution map, these are kept far along the east coast of Ireland more than anywhere else in the country.

 Common, year-round bees.
 The Buff-Tailed bees are best identified by their buff, or off white, bottoms.
 Generally quite large, the workers of these species are perfectly identical to workers of the White-Tailed Bumble Bees.
 The bee captured here appears to be a male, which are easier to identify as a Buff-Tail.

 Another common mining bee, the Early Mining Bee can be seen from March all the way through to August, quite long for it’s kind.
 These bees are really small, between just 11 and 13mm.
 Females are strikingly orange, with a distinctive red tip of hairs on their abdomen.
 Males on the other hand aren’t as standout, and generally smaller too.
 Spotted in the Apple tree blooms in late April.